 Olivier Wong was born and raised in Reunion Island but was inspired to start shooting the streets of Paris in 2013 when he moved there.
 Paris is his main source of inspiration for photographs.
 He now spends most of his time creating content for major brands and creating marketing campaigns with stunning visuals.

-If you are looking for even more visual inspiration we recommend these street photography books.
-These books showcase some of the oldest masters in the street photography world.
+If you are looking for even more visual inspiration, we recommend these street photography books.
+These books showcase some of the oldest masters in the street

 Elliott Erwitt’s Paris